 DMEK (Descemets Membrane Endothelial Keratoplasty) endothelial transplants

 DMEK is the purest form of endothelial transplant.
 In this sophisticated surgery the diseased endothelium is removed and replaced with a sheet of pure endothelial cells from a donor.
 The thickness of the replaced tissue measures just 1/100 of a milimetre.
-DMEK surgery is performed by just a few surgeons in the UK including Mr Angunawela.
+DMEK surgery is performed by just a few surgeons in the UK including Mr Angunawela and Ms De Benito.
 The significant advantages of DMEK include faster visual recovery compared to DSAEK and a very low rejection risk.
 Surgery can be performed under general or local anaesthesia.

 The main advantage of DMEK is a rejection rate lower than 1% and faster visual recovery.

 Not all patients are suited to have DMEK surgery.
 Your surgeon will discuss this with you.

 As Fuchs dystrophy commonly occurs as patients enter their fifties and sixties some cataract is often present.
 Conversely Fuchs Dystrophy is often accelerated by cataract surgery and other types of surgery that can lead to earlier corneal failure.